rematch/rematch/docs/plugins/immer.md

 ## Usage

-In Immer, reducers can perform mutations to achieve the next immutable state. **Immer doesn't require that you return the next state from a reducer, but @rematch/immer plugin expects you to do it!** Your reducers must always return the next state.
-Otherwise, you will reset your model's state.
-See the example below for details.
+In Immer, reducers can perform mutations to achieve the next immutable state. **Immer doesn't require that you return the next state from a reducer and Rematch won't force you to do it.**

-If your state is a primitive value like a number of a string, plugin automatically avoids using immer to execute the reducer, because immer can only recognize changes to the plain objects or arrays.

 ```twoslash include todoModel
 // @filename: todo.ts